 The ALJ should notify all claimants that the hearing will be held unless all claimants agree to dismissal of the RH.

 If any claimant does not agree to dismissal of the RH, the ALJ must proceed with the actions necessary to complete the record and issue a decision.

-When the ALJ dismisses an RH, the HO staff should send the Order of Dismissal and Form HA-5051 (Transmittal of Hearing Decision or Dismissal) to the address shown in section 2 of Form HA-5051.
+When the ALJ dismisses an RH, the HO staff should send the Order of Dismissal and Form HA-L48 (Transmittal by Office of Disability Adjudication and Review) to the address shown in section 2 of Form HA-L48.

 If the HO receives a fee petition after another component issued a favorable revised determination and the ALJ dismissed the claimant's request for a hearing, the ALJ will take no action on the fee petition and the HO staff will send the fee petition to the office which is effectuating the award.